CSE512-15S/a3-athern-mahirk/README.md

 This visualization is also available on [Mahir's Website](http://mahirk.me/d3playground/higgstwitter/)

+It will work best in Google Chrome and Internet Explorer.

 ## Story Board

-You can find our storyboard [here](storyboard.pdf?raw=true) it includes a detailed explanation on our data sets, on our discovery techniques and partially our process.
+Our storyboard covers our data exploration and design process.
+It can be viewed [here](storyboard.pdf?raw=true).
+We started out looking at our data in Tableau, but due to the large nature of the dataset, it proved difficult to iterate over different visualizations.
+Instead, we chose to narrow our data and decided to focus primarily on the activity time data.
+From this, we ended up with the basis for our final implementation of a scatterplot of the different types of tweets per day.

 ### Changes between Storyboard and the Final Implementation

-The storyboard primarily mentioned designs which were made on Tableau, which we used to help us visualize the data, as it contained nearly a half a million rows and would be impossible to otherwise now how the data provided created a trend across the days.
-We stuck to binning the data per day to show a broad overview of the tweets and type of tweets across the periods.
-We added an animation across the data points, showing them from Jun 30 to Jul 7, per day, so the viewer can follow across for a brief moment as the points are plotted.
+* We added an animation across the data points, showing them from Jun 30 to Jul 7, per day, so the viewer can follow across for a brief moment as the points are plotted.
-The color was changed.
+* The colors of the different types of tweets was changed in the final implementation to account for color blindness.
+* We also expanded on the Period I-IV labels that appear below the x-axis of the graph.
+We found the best way to explain what each period was for was to add a mouse over interaction that displays information on each period.

 ## Development Process